OwenFeik/realmview/README.md

 * Arrow to point, create circle from centre of given radius at point
 * Preview snapping, show dimensions
 * Scale battlemap by dragging 3*3 on grid.
-* Avoid generating colours too close to white for players.

 ## Bugs
 * Fog of war sometimes doesn't show up